BenStokmans/jellyfin-movie-picker/README.md

+# DISCLAIMER: This entire project was created using Github Copilot Agent mode with Claude 3.7 Sonnet
 # Jellyfin Movie Picker

 A Tinder-style movie picker application for Jellyfin users to decide on a movie to watch together.